marco99goncalves/DistributedSystemsAssignment/README.md

 # Distributed Systems Assignment

 This project implements three different algorithms for distributed systems: Token Ring, Anti-Entropy and Totally Ordered Multicast.
-This readme will guide you trough the usage of the programs.
+This README will guide you through the usage of the programs.

 Before running any code, place yourself in the directory `DistributedSystemsAssignment` you just downloaded from this repository.